Retail Experiences Made Better with GraphQL

 GraphQL can help teams meet this challenge by providing a single point of entry to all of the data that frontend teams will need to deliver delightful features quickly and consistently across all client apps.
 And with GraphOS, engineering teams can safely and rapidly iterate on their GraphQL API to ship new features in the future and stay ahead of the competition.

-In this session, Shane Myrick, Practice Lead Solutions Architect at Apollo GraphQL, takes a deep dive into top retail use cases and explores how to get better results faster with GraphQL.
+In this session, Daljit Summan, Senior Solutions Architect at Apollo GraphQL, takes a deep dive into top retail use cases and explores how to get better results faster with GraphQL.
 He also shares new resources that we’ve developed to help support engineering teams at retail companies as they adopt GraphQL.

 Meet the Speakers